UrbanInstitute/nccs/_stories/nccsdata_geo.md

 ## Conclusion

-By using FIPS codes, researchers working with NCCS data can ensure their operationalized geographic variables are standardized, resulting in greater external validity and reproducibility.
+Using FIPS codes allows researchers working with NCCS data to standardize their operationalized geographic variables, resulting in greater external validity and reproducibility in their research.